patnikvoe/GnomeDrinkWaterReminder/README.md

-# pyGDWR - Python: Gnome Drink Water Reminder
+# pyDWR - Python: Drink Water Reminder
-Use the Gnome notifications to send reminders to drink something
+Use notifications to send reminders to drink something

 ## Download the files
 First clone the repository in the directory that you want it to be: